sbt/sbt-osgi/README.rst

 - *OsgiKeys.importPackage*: Values for *Import-Package* header, default is "*"
 - *OsgiKeys.fragmentHost*: Optional value for *Fragment-Host* header, default is *None*
 - *OsgiKeys.privatePackage*: Values for *Private-Package* header, default is *OsgiKeys.bundleSymbolicName* plus ".*"
-- *OsgiKeys.*requireBundle: Values for *Require-Bundle* header, default is the empty sequence
+- *OsgiKeys.requireBundle*: Values for *Require-Bundle* header, default is the empty sequence

 Mailing list